fistralpro/dev_setup/Install.md

 ```

 _now_
-  1.  install ubuntu from the store
+  1.  install ubuntu from the store (pick a versioned one e.g.20.04.5 LTS)
   2.  open the ubuntu app
   3.  set username and password  (e.g. fistralpro fistralpro)
   4.  close the ubuntu app